 Now comes the more interesting part.
 How in the heck do you get this website built?
 You’ve searched for the best ways to get your website to you know… become alive.
 During your search, you keep running into two interesting options: WordPress and Squarespace.

-Now as much I’d like to get into how these two platforms came to be, that’s not what we’re here for.
-I now need to hold back on my geekiness and focus for my fellow small business owners.
+Now as much as I’d like to get into how these two platforms came to be, that’s not what we’re here for.
+I now need to hold back on my geekiness and focus on my fellow small business owners.
 Which one do you go with for your own website?

 Let’s get right into this.
 For this to work, you’ll need to ask yourself the following questions:

 Is this a do-it-yourself project or will you be hiring a web designer for this thang?